Typhoon Matmo (2025): Macau

 Minor flooding as a result of storm surge was reported in low-lying areas along Porto Interior in the morning on October 5.

 China

+Matmo made landfall during a week-long holiday (known as a "Golden Week") following China's National Day.
 The city of Zhanjiang, Guangdong imposed a shutdown on schools, businesses, transport and public services in the evening on October 4.
 From the morning of October 5, all highways were closed.
 Damage in Zhanjiang was estimated at 11.11 billion yuan (US$1.56 billion).

 In Haikou and Wenchang, Hainan, schools, workplaces, ferry routes and scenic spots were closed.
 All trains on the island province were suspended on October 5.
 All flights to and from the Haikou Meilan International Airport were cancelled from the evening on October 4.